 Step 5: Probe your stock location.

 Okay, it’s time to probe the location of your stock using the Automatic Placement routine.
-In the Material Setup tab, scroll down to the Material Placement dropdown menu, click the Material Offset Probint Routines button, and select Automatic Stock Probing from the pop-up menu.
-Follow the on-screen prompts to locate your stock using the front, left corner.
+In the Material Setup tab, scroll down to the Material Placement dropdown menu, click the Material Offset Probing Routines button, and select Automatic Stock Probing from the pop-up menu.
+Follow the on-screen prompts to locate the front, left corner of your stock.

 Click Accept and watch the machine and software know the height and exact location of your stock on the T-slot bed.